 Once the app has downloaded, the next step is to tap the prompt to “get started” and follow the screen’s instructions.
 These steps involve having a verification code sent to your mobile and using your phone’s camera to upload a photo of your driver’s license, followed by a selfie to verify that you are exactly who you say you are.

-Current will then take a maximum of one business day to review your application and get your checking account up and running, which makes the process much quicker than at a traditional bank.
+Current will then take a maximum of one business day to review your application and get your current account up and running, which makes the process much quicker than at a traditional bank.

 - Free White Card